-Property inventories can play a vital role in ensuring a tenancy runs smoothly, benefitting both landlords and tenants.
+Property inventories can play a vital role in ensuring a tenancy runs smoothly, benefitting both landlords and tenants and can be a great refence during an end of tenancy clean.
 To help you prepare and implement an effective report, here’s our essential guide on how to create the best property inventory.

 We’ve broken it down into the following sections so you can quickly find the information you need: